FloreaCT/FloreaCT/README.md

 - 👋 Hi, I’m @FloreaCT
-- 👀 I’m interested in learning to code in Python, for now.
+- 👀 I’m interested in learning to code in React/NextJS, for now.
-- 🌱 I’m currently learning Everything!
-Python, JS, PHP, React, Laravel ....
+- 🌱 I’m currently learning more about React and backend (MySQL).
-- 💞️ I’m looking to collaborate on any beginners projects.
+- 💞️ I’m looking to collaborate on any beginner's projects.
 - 📫 How to reach me: Here :)

 <!---